Proposed Revisions to 304.2 - Continuing Education; Non-credit Programs

 12. The awarding of Continuing Education Units will be confined to those significant learning experiences at the postsecondary level for which academic credit is not traditionally awarded but which are of sufficient professional, technical or vocational stature as to merit some kind of

-of the Montana University System receives a request for a course,
+unit of the Montana University System receives a request for a course,

-workshop, program, etc., which is not within the assigned role and scope
+workshop, program, etc., which is not within the assigned role and scope of that unit,

 the following procedures should be used.